mxro/autohotkey-chatgpt-voice/README.md

 - Press F8
 - Speak into your microphone what you would like to do
 - Press F8
-- Wait for Open AI to do its magic
+- Wait for Open AI and AutoHotKey to do their magic

 ## Customise